nrtdemo/week-1/Lab/Lab1-1/Readme.md

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer: faster but program will to infinite
+Answer: faster bucause program is not processing in sorting.